ipfs/ipfs-blog/src/_blog/recapping-nfthack-with-ipfs-and-protocol-labs.md

 tags: []

 ---
-In March Protocol Labs sponsored [NFTHack](https://nfthack.ethglobal.co/), a weekend long hackathon and summit to gather creatives and engineers focused on NFTs.
+In March, Protocol Labs sponsored [NFTHack](https://nfthack.ethglobal.co/), a weekend long hackathon and summit to gather creatives and engineers focused on NFTs.
 The event sparked a multitude of conversations and ideas surrounding creative and sustainable solutions to NFT storage.

 For example, [nft.storage](http://nft.storage/) is a new service built specifically for storing off-chain NFT data on IPFS and Filecoin.
 Nft.Storage was a tremendous asset during the NFTHack weekend.
 The service made it possible for participants to focus fully on their hacks knowing that their off-chain data was safely being stored by nft.storage on IPFS and Filecoin.
 During the event alone, 1204 NFTs were stored on IPFS.